 While many experts suggest cleaning AC coils once a year, that advice often doesn’t account for Thomasville’s unique climate.
 Because of the high humidity and pollen counts, your system may need attention more often, perhaps every six months.
 If your home is surrounded by trees, especially cottonwoods or pines, or if you live near a dusty road or construction site, you’ll likely need even more frequent cleanings.
 Scheduling regular professional maintenance is the best way to keep your system running efficiently.
 Our Service Maintenance Programs are designed to handle the specific challenges of our local climate, ensuring your coils stay clean and your energy bills stay low.

-Common Myths About Coil Cleaning
+Let’s Bust Some Common Coil Cleaning Myths

 When it comes to air conditioner maintenance, a few persistent myths can lead to higher energy bills and a shorter lifespan for your system.
 Believing that your AC coils don’t need attention can be an expensive mistake, especially in a climate like ours.
 Let’s clear the air on some common misconceptions about coil cleaning so you can keep your system running efficiently and your home comfortable.
 Understanding the truth behind these myths is the first step toward smarter, more cost-effective homeownership.